Shivendra690/Udacity-Self-Driving-Car/p7-unscented-kalman-filter/README.md

-# Extended Kalman Filter
+# Unscented Kalman Filter

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Overview
-In this project, I'll utilize an extended kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project, I'll utilize an unsecented kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

+Specifically, I'll improve my [Extended Kalman Filter](https://github.com/Michael-Tu/Udacity-Self-Driving-Car/tree/master/p6-extended-kalman-filter) project to make the vehicle position estimation much more accurate.

+I'll do so by implementing an Unscented Kalman Filter using the Constant Turn Rate and Velocity Magnitude (CTRV) motion model.

 I'll demonstrate the performance of my Kalman Filter by showcasing the estimation results on some bicycle simulation data set.

-I also improved this Extended Kalman Filter project by implementing an [Unscented Kalman Filter](https://github.com/Michael-Tu/Udacity-Self-Driving-Car/tree/master/p7-unscented-kalman-filter), where I used the Constant Turn Rate and Velocity Magnitude (CTRV) motion model to make the vehicle position estimation much more accurate

 ## Project Demo

 ![demo](demo.gif)

-You can also watch a demo video of this project [on my YouTube](https://youtu.be/eGQ28_dX3V0)
+You can also watch a demo video of this project [on my YouTube](https://youtu.be/f3zx71CJNAY)

 **Visual Markers**